katzazakis/A314cp-SD/README.md

 # I will not share premade SD Images anymore, Sorry.
-Be careful what you do and never use scripts from suspect sources!
+Be careful what you do and never use full install scripts from suspect sources!